Joint Civil Engineering

 J C ENGR 3360 Civil Engineering Materials Lab: 1 semester hour

-Prerequisite: J M ENGR 2410.
+Prerequisites: J M ENGR 2410 and Civil Engineering major.
 This course and J M ENGR 3360 should be taken concurrently.
 Testing procedures, testing machines, use of laboratory equipment, analysis of data, and presentation of results.
 Laboratory tests on static tension, compression, bending, and torsion of metal specimens.
 Tests on wood.
 Determination of compressive and tensile strengths of concrete.
 Design of concrete mixes and verification of strength.
 Experiments in advanced topics in mechanics of materials.

 J C ENGR 3410 Structural Analysis: 3 semester hours

 Prerequisites: ENGR 2310, J M ENGR 2410 and Civil Engineering major.
 A review of the calculation of reactions, shear, and bending moment.
 Definition, construction and use of influence lines.
 Deflections for statically determinate structures using the work method.
 Analysis of statically indeterminate trusses using the method of consistent deformations.
 Analysis of continuous beams and planar frames using the consistent deformation, slope-deflection and moment distribution methods.
 The influence of span on strength, stability, and economy of structures.
 An introduction to structural analysis software.

 J C ENGR 3420 Structural Design: 3 semester hours

-Prerequisites: J M ENGR 2410 and J C ENGR 3410.
+Prerequisites: J M ENGR 2410, J C ENGR 3410 and Civil Engineering major.
 Fundamentals of structural design in steel, reinforced concrete, and timber.
 Familiarization with the sources of various design codes and practice in interpreting them.
 Computer graphics applications.